- How does one become a Cal State East Bay student?

 - If the applicant is a transfer student with fewer than 90 transferable quarter units (60 semester units) the applicant must, in addition to item #2 above, file one official transcript showing courses and grades earned during high school (grades 9-12), as well as scores from the ACT or SAT examinations.
 If the applicant's high school grade point average is at least 3.00 (3.61 for nonresidents) the test score requirement will be waived.

-Note: The university has the obligation to determine whether a transcript will be accepted as official.
+Note: The University has the obligation to determine whether a transcript will be accepted as official.
 All transcripts and records submitted for admission or readmission become the property of the university.
 Students may access their academic records according to policies and procedures established by the campus.
-Applicants must submit transcripts from all colleges and universities they have attended so their entire academic experience can be evaluated.
+Applicants must submit official transcripts from all colleges and universities they have attended so their entire academic experience can be evaluated.
 Failure to do so will be grounds for denial of admission or readmission or for dismissal from the university.

 The university reserves the right, however, to select its students and to deny admission to the university, or to any of its programs, based upon the university's determination, at its sole discretion, of an applicant's suitability and the best interests of the university.